PAINTING VS POWDER COATING WHEELS

 Another benefit of powder coating comes from the fact that it does not require any of the harsh solvents used in painting, making it far more environmentally-friendly.
 It also creates a more consistent, professional appearance since it is distributed evenly over a wheel’s surface.
 Most importantly, powder coating extends the life of your wheels by thoroughly cleaning, coating, and defending wheels from corrosion.

-The decision to choose between painting and powder coating could mean the difference between vulnerable, chipping wheels and protected, environmentally-friendly ones.
-If you’re ready to protect your wheels and get more out of your investment, learn more about our MILCURE process here.
+The decision to choose between painting and powder coating could mean the difference between vulnerable, chipping wheels and protected environmentally-friendly ones.
+If you’re ready to protect your wheels and get more out of your investment, learn more about our commercial wheel refinishing system, MILCURE, here.